jamieqianhui/jamieqianhui.github.io/_posts/2019-06-05-Data-Wrangling-using-tSQL.markdown

  FROM 	dbo.TAB_Rent_LongFormat
  ORDER BY [date_rent_collected]
 ```
-The output will look like this:
+The output will look like this: <br>
 ![tab_dateformat]({{ '/assets/tab_dateformat.PNG' | relative_url }})  <br>